-Apple’s iOS 13 will be launched this year (2019).
-You will be able to sign into your Fing account using “Sign in with Apple” leveraging Touch ID and Face ID, and use the Fing’s dark mode directly from the phone settings.
+Apple’s iOS 13 was launched in 2019.
+You are able to sign into your Fing account using “Sign in with Apple” leveraging Touch ID and Face ID, and use the Fing’s dark mode directly from the phone settings.
 You’ll also notice that Fing App will request location permissions to continue to read WiFi name (SSID) and address (BSSID).

 Using “Sign in with Apple”, you will have the possibility to use the Face ID or Touch ID on your device (or username+password on the web application) to create or merge with an existing account.
 You can decide what to share with us:

 - Real name (or change them at the ‘sign up’ stage)

 - Real email of Masked Relay email (a masked email that Apple will receive and relay to the final user)